Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ManageModels.md

 // Create a new model to store in the account

 Uri blobContainerUri = new Uri("<blobContainerUri>");
-BuildModelOperation operation = client.BuildDocumentModel(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);
+BuildDocumentModelOperation operation = client.BuildDocumentModel(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);
 DocumentModelDetails model = operation.Value;

 // Get the model that was just created